A Simulation Programme for Foundation Doctors Focusing on the Management of Acutely Unwell Patients

 Immersive simulation can be used to develop an understanding of the importance of human factors and focus on changing doctor’s behaviour to improve the management of acutely unwell patients.

 At North Bristol NHS Trust the postgraduate centre runs a regular simulation programme for foundation doctors, which focuses on the management of acutely unwell patients in the crucial first 15 minutes.
 Each foundation doctor must attend two simulation sessions throughout the year.
-These sessions incorporate a range of acute scenarios which the junior doctors may encounter on the acute hospital wards.
+These sessions incorporate a range of acute scenarios which doctors may encounter on the acute hospital wards.

 During these sessions, the doctors have to rapidly assess a deteriorating patient and initiate appropriate management.
 The faculty has a range of medical conditions it can incorporate into the scenario to challenge the learners.